relazar/GettingAndCleaningDataProject/README.md

 3. Code Book.txt – the codebook which lists all the variable names in the tidy data set along with a description of each variable in text format
 4.	codebook.md – a document describing the codebook

+## Important note!

+The script used to generate the codebook is in the last part of the run_analysis.r file and is explained in the run_analysis.md file